- Get Started

 Read Mayor Edwin M. Lee's press release regarding TechSF >

-ServicesTechSF offers help with your resume, presentation and interviewing skills, offers opportunities to attend networking events, industry panel discussions and job fairs, and provides insight to number one way to search for a job to garner the best results.
+ServicesTechSF offers help with your resume, presentation and interviewing skills, opportunities to attend networking events, and industry panel discussions and job fairs.
 Additionally, you can receive referrals to training, online tutoring, certificate examinations, internships, and employment.

-EligibilityAdults and youth who are at least 18 years of age, registered for Selective Service (males under 25 years of age), who possess a High School Diploma or G.E.D, and who are unemployed or underemployed.
+EligibilityAdults who are at least 18 years of age, registered for Selective Service (males under 25 years of age), who possess a High School Diploma or G.E.D, and who are unemployed or underemployed are eligible to participate.
 Priority will be given to long-term unemployed individuals.

-Long term unemployed are individuals who have lost their jobs during the recent recession (commencing from January 1, 2008 forward), and have exhausted unemployment benefits, or have not yet reconnected with a job that provides comparable responsibility and pay (underemployment), or who are working part-time job(s) when they want a full-time job, or who have become discouraged and have stopped looking for a job.
+Long term unemployed are individuals who have lost their jobs during the recent recession (commencing from January 1, 2008 forward), and have exhausted unemployment benefits or have not yet reconnected with a job that provides comparable responsibility and pay, or who are working part-time job(s) when they want a full-time job, or who have become discouraged and have stopped looking for a job.

 Ready to get started?
 The first step to jumpstarting your tech career is signing up for an orientation.
 RSVP here >